Chazzieloves/photochallenge/README.md

     - Positioned at the top of the page.
     - Contains the logotype of the company on the left side.
     - Contains navigation links on the right side:
-        * Home - leads to the "Home" page where users can see the last challenge winner art.
+        * Home - leads to the "Home" page where users can see the last challenge winner photo and exposure of the winners photography.
         * How? - leads to the "How?" page where users can see past challenge winners and get information on how to participate in a monthly challenge.
-        * Challenge - leads to the "challenge form" page where users can fill out the form and submit their contribution to the challenge.
+        * Challenge - leads to the "challenge form" page where users can fill out the form and participate in the next challenge and see what the next challenge is.
     - The links have an animated hover effect.
     - The navigation is clear and easy to understand for the user.

     - The navigation bar is responsive:
-        * On tablets: navigation bar is split into to lines: the first line filled with the logo and the second line filled with links.
+        * On mobile-phones: navigation bar is split into to lines: the first line filled with the logo and the second line filled with links.
 All elements are centered.